johnwcowan/r7rs-work/TimeAdvancedCowan.md

 An error that satisfies`date-error?` is signaled if *fieldname* is unknown.

 For example, `(date-increment `*date*` 'day-of-month 7)` adds seven days to *date*.
-Note that adding 60 seconds is not always the same as adding 1 minute.

 `(date-chronology `*date*`)`